Shore Fishery Leases

 As manager of most of the state's tidelands out to the three-mile limit, the Department of Natural Resources issues shore fishery (setnet) leases.
 A shore fishery lease gives the leaseholder first priority to use a shore fishery site for commercial salmon setnet fishing on state-owned tidelands.
 This "first priority" applies only when the leaseholder is personally fishing the site.

-- Public Notice of 2014 Shore Fishery Lease Extensions
+- Public Notice of 2016 Shore Fishery Lease Extensions (PDF)

-- Public Notice of 2013 Shore Fishery Lease Applications.
+- Public Notice of 2015 Shore Fishery Lease Applications

 To apply for a shore fishery lease you must: